edanalytics/earthmover/README.md

 This tool includes several special features:

 ## Jinja in YAML configuration
 You may use Jinja in the YAML configuration, which will be parsed at load time.
-For example:
+Only the `config` section may not contain Jinja, except for `macros` which are made available both at parse-time for Jinja in the YAML configuration and at run-time for Jinja in `add_columns` or `modify_columns` transformation operations.

+The following example
+1. loads 9 source files
+1. adds a column indicating the source file each row came from
+1. unions the sources together
+1. if an environment variable or parameter `DO_FILTERING=True` is passed, filters out certain rows

 ```yaml
 config:
   show_graph: True